 The Walsh Bay Arts Precinct is on Gadigal land, known originally by the Aboriginal names of Tar-ra and Tullagalla.

 The distinctive timber wharf of Pier 2/3 was constructed in the 1920s and attained heritage status in 1999.
-Award-winning architectural firm, Tonkin Zulaikha Greer has approached the redevelopment with the utmost sensitivity, restoring the industrial character of the wharf in a cutting-edge design that’s contemporary, sustainable and beautiful, maximising the possibilities of the space and its relationship to the water.
+Award-winning architectural firm, Tonkin Zulaikha Greer has approached the redevelopment with the utmost sensitivity, restoring the industrial character of the wharf in an award-winning cutting-edge design that’s contemporary, sustainable and beautiful, maximising the possibilities of the space and its relationship to the water.

 The ACO is proud to be a truly national and international orchestra, typically performing to concert audiences of 100,000 people across Australia as well as to audiences around the world.
 The ACO is a not-for-profit company which typically self-generates 90% of its own income through ticket sales, private philanthropy and corporate sponsorship.